ب December 2025 - Meaning of Dreams

 • A Specific Context (Walking in Markets): If walking barefoot is associated with being in a marketplace, the interpretation shifts to indicate a "will" or a "trust" (Amanah).
 Since the market is a place of transactions and rights, this suggests the dreamer is carrying a financial responsibility or a specific commandment.

-II.
-Losing or Removing Sandals: The Symbolism of Separation and Transformation
+The Symbolism of Separation and Transformation

 In dreams, sandals symbolize the partner (spouse), protection, and status.
 Therefore, removing them, losing them, or walking without them carries strong connotations often linked to "separation" or radical changes in human relationships.